oslocyclotronlab/oslo-method-software/README.md

 To our knowledge, we have now ensured compatibility with ROOT 6 in all cases.
 Please report if you (still) experience backward compatibility issues.

 To get ROOT working the environment variable ROOTSYS needs to be defined.
-If you have ROOT installed, you should already have this, since it is set automatically by the script /path-to-root/bin/thisroot.sh, which you should be calling in some startup script, e.g. in your
+If you have ROOT installed, you should already have this, since it is set automatically by the script /path-to-root/bin/thisroot.sh, which you should be calling in some startup script, e.g. in your `/home/user/.profile` file (other common names are `.bashrc`, `.bash_profile`).
-/home/user/.profile file.

 You can test whether you have the correct setup by typing